 It’s purely a case of adjusting your swing arc by working on your weight transitioning and movement over the golf ball to help you connect with the ball better before you strike the ground.

 Don’t forget to also re-assess how you address the ball too!
 Is your stance too wide?
 Is the ball too far forwards?

-Small tweaks to your game can lead to big results on your scorecard.
+Minor tweaks to your game can lead to significant results on your scorecard.